 The Dunkerton school staff believes that a dress code helps prepare our students to be successful in school.
 We realize attire acceptable outside the school setting may not be considered appropriate for the school and as such, should not be worn to school.
 Student attire may not unreasonably infringe on the rights of anyone to benefit from a productive educational environment.
 The major responsibility for appropriate dress, grooming and accessories rests with the student and his or her family.
-Students are expected to wear clothing that is appropriate for school.The following guidelines are expected for school:
+Students are expected to wear clothing that is appropriate for school.
+The following guidelines are expected for school:

-- Unacceptable attire is clothing, adornment or accessories that are considered disruptive to the educational process or item that is potentially unsafe for school activities. - Inappropriate attire for school includes, but is not limited to, items that display drugs, alcohol or tobacco, is considered harmful, sexual or obscene, promotes violence, racism, or gang affiliation or innuendoes. - Students must be covered from shoulders to mid-thigh.
+Unacceptable attire is clothing, adornment or accessories that are considered disruptive to the educational process

+- or item that is potentially unsafe for school activities.
+Inappropriate attire for school includes, but is not limited to, items that display drugs, alcohol or tobacco, is - Inappropriate attre for school includes, but is not infitted to, items that display drugs, alcohol or tobacco, is considered harmful, sexual or obscene, promotes violence, racism, or gang affiliation or innuendoes. - Students must be covered from shoulders to mid-thigh.
 All visible shirts, blouses or tops must have straps, at least one inch in width, covering both shoulders.
 No revealing or overly tight clothing (examples: midriff-baring tops, tube tops, halter tops, see-through clothing, spaghetti straps, short-shorts or skirts, exposed undergarments, cleavage, or back side.)
-Shoes or sandals are required to be worn and must be safe. - Hats or other headgear, as well as, sunglasses may not be worn in the school building. - Roller skate shoes, spikes, heavy chains, and similar items are a safety hazard and as such are NOT allowed at school.
+Shoes or sandals are required to be worn and must be safe.\\\ - Hats or other headgear, as well as, sunglasses may not be worn in the school building. - Roller skate shoes, spikes, heavy chains, and similar items are a safety hazard and as such are NOT allowed at school.